jstiven01/daily-food-intake-app/README.md

-# Final Capstone Project: Tracking Daily Food Intake App
+# Tracking Daily Food Intake App

 > This app is a mobile web app which helps you to track the daily food intake that you should eat.
 This project is based on a tracking app.